 About

-I am a postdoctoral research associate and lab manager for the Kavraki Lab at Rice University under the direction of Dr. Lydia Kavraki.
+Previously, I was a postdoctoral research associate and lab manager for the Kavraki Lab at Rice University under the direction of Dr. Lydia Kavraki.
 During my Ph.D., I was funded by a NASA Space Technology Research Fellowship and worked with the Robonaut 2 team at NASA JSC.
 My research interests are in robot motion planning and long-horizon robot autonomy, with focus on manipulation planning, planning with constraints, and hardware and software for planning.

 More details can be found in my curriculum vitae .